lindamukami/E-2-E-Tests/README.md

 # Take home assessment
 ------------------------
 ## About
-- The following repositoryentails my solution to assessment questions, further details are provided on the specific folder.
+- The following repository entails my solutions to assessment questions, further details are provided on the specific folder.